escottalexander/stablecoin-challenge/README.md

         emit BorrowRateUpdated(newRate);
     }
     ```

     </details>
     </details>

 The funny thing about checking that only the rate controller can change the rate is that *anyone* can use the methods in the `RateController.sol` contract!
 We did this so that you can easily change rates from the frontend without having to authorize a specific account.

 Go try it out on the frontend after redeploying with `yarn deploy --reset`.
-Click the edit icon next to the borrow rate and set a new rate.
+Click the edit icon next to the borrow rate (inside **Rate Controls**) and set a new rate.

+[TODO: ADD Image for editing borrow rate]

 ### 🥅 Goals: